Neuro-Ophthalmology & Neuro-Otology

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

-Idiopathic intracranial hypertension is characterized by obesity, headaches, nausea, papilledema, transient visual obscurations, and pulsatile tinnitus.
+Idiopathic intracranial hypertension is a disorder of increased intracranial pressure that is most commonly seen in obese women of childbearing age.
+The pathophysiology remains under investigation.
+Symptoms include headache, transient visual obscurations, and pulsatile tinnitus.
+Papilledema is the hallmark sign of this disorder.
 Untreated, it can result in optic nerve injury, consequent visual field defects, and blindness.
 It continues to be a diagnostic and therapeutic challenge, and the incidence is rising as obesity becomes more prevalent.
-This update reviews its clinical features in adults and children, conditions with which it can be confused, predisposing conditions diagnostic evaluation and criteria, and current therapeutic options.
+This update reviews the clinical features of idiopathic intracranial hypertension in adults and children, conditions with which it can be confused, diagnostic evaluation and criteria, and current therapeutic options.

 • Headaches, transient visual obscurations, and pulsatile tinnitus are the most frequent early manifestations of idiopathic intracranial hypertension in adults. | |